mariavidaa/bmicalc/README.md

 Firstly, test for the bmi method are defined.
 Considering the result of the function bmi it is developed the following tests:

-1. For different inputs (mass and height) the result from the function should be equal to the actual bmi and should not be for incorrect bmi (we try this adding 1 to the correct solution).
+1. For specific inputs (mass and height) the result from the function should be equal to the actual bmi and should not be for incorrect bmi (we try this adding 1 to the correct solution).

 2. This test check that the data (height or mass) is not null.